stevenferrer/chi-rest/README.md

 	* github.com/josharian/impl - interface implementation generator
 	* github.com/jinzhu/gorm - ORM
 	* github.com/go-gormigrate/gormigrate - database migration
+	* github.com/go-ozzo/ozzo-validation - struct validation. why this and not other validation package that use struct tags? i really like the concept of this validation package. it doesn't use struct tags and that's what makes it (IMO) superior to others!

 ## Running
 `go get` all dependencies before anything else then run: